sbweeden/ivgdemo/pam/readme.md

 ```
 #auth requisite pam_unix.so try_first_pass nullok
 ```
-Then update the `pam_ibm_auth.so` options to set one of the `password-then-XXXX` options - [https://www.ibm.com/docs/en/security-verify?topic=configuration-pam-system-file](refer to the doc), for example:
+Then update the `pam_ibm_auth.so` options to set one of the `password-then-XXXX` options - refer to [https://www.ibm.com/docs/en/security-verify?topic=configuration-pam-system-file](the doc), for example:
 ```
 auth sufficient pam_ibm_auth.so auth_method=password-then-totp exempt_group=nomfa add_devices_to_choice transients_in_choice gecos_field=1
 ```